abusayed0206/cuet/README.md

 ## 📫 Contact

-For any queries or issues, reach out at [sayed.page/contact](https://sayed.page/contact).
+For any queries, reach out at [sayed.page/contact](https://sayed.page/contact).